voxel51/fiftyone/docs/source/user_guide/using_views.rst

 Querying frames
 ---------------

-You can query for a subset of the frames in a video dataset via the :meth:`match_frames() <fiftyone.core.collections.SampleCollection.match_frames>` method.
+You can query for a subset of the frames in a video dataset via :meth:`match_frames() <fiftyone.core.collections.SampleCollection.match_frames>`.
 The syntax is:

 .. code-block:: python
     :linenos:

     match_view = dataset.match_frames(expression)

-where `expression` defines the matching expression to use to decide whether to include a frame in the view.
+where ``expression`` defines the matching expression to use to decide whether to include a frame in the view.

 FiftyOne provides powerful |ViewField| and |ViewExpression| classes that allow you to use native Python operators to define your match expression.
 Simply wrap